up42/docs/source/reference/capabilities.rst

    >
        Is the propagation operator.
-It is used when the value of a input capability key is **propagated**
-       to the output capabilities.
+It is used when the value of a output capability key is **propagated** to the output capabilities of the following block.
 See the usage of this operator :ref:`below <pansharpen-block-manifest>` for the
-       pansharpening block for Pléiades/SPOT.
+       pansharpening block for Pléiades/SPOT. ``>`` in
+       the output capabilities for the ``sensor`` field means that the all the blocks that will come after it in a workflow, will have the sensor field be **always** SPOT or Pléiades.

    or
        Represents the boolean OR (disjunction) operator.
 Given an